run-ai/docs/docs/Researcher/cli-reference/runai-delete.md

 ## Output

-The job will be deleted and not available via the command _runai list_
+The job will be deleted and not available via the command _runai list jobs_

 The job will __not__ be deleted from the Run:AI user interface Job list